-Our top priority at Jest is simple: we must continually earn the privilege of being in our players’ messaging inbox.
+Our top priority at Jest is simple: we must continually earn the privilege of being in our users’ messaging inbox.

 That privilege enables everything else we want to build.
 If we lose it, we lose the relationship.
 If we abuse it, we lose trust.
 And if we take it for granted, we lose the future.